 A person with healthy boundaries takes responsibility for his own life and allows others to live theirs.
 The goal of boundaries is to make sacrifices for people when appropriate, but never in a destructive manner.
 We should be available for people in a crisis, but unavailable to indulgent demands.
 Being gracious is not a blank check for others to continually drain our emotional account.
 Saying “yes” out of fear of rejection is really a selfish motive for being kind.
 Being kind in order to gain someone’s favor smacks of hypocrisy and shows a need for boundaries.
 Fear of man’s disapproval can lead to codependency, the unhealthy alternative to interdependency.

 Boundaries teach us to accept one another as being different yet still valuable.
 God uses boundaries to help us appreciate the differences in people rather than be upset by them.
 A godly friend tells us what we need to hear, not necessarily what we want to hear (Proverbs 27:6).
 We are free to be ourselves with others if we control ourselves.
 Boundaries are not selfish when we use our freedom to serve and love one another because we are keeping our own flesh under control (Galatians 5:13).
 In a godly relationship, both people are free to love each other and to be themselves because neither is using or manipulating the other.

-Self-control is a fruit of the Spirit, so it is not something unbelievers can achieve (Galatians 5:22-23).
+Self-control is a fruit of the Spirit (Galatians 5:22-23).
 A believer who sees his need for self-control so he can take responsibility for his own actions and not encroach on others will seek the Lord’s help for growth in this character trait.
 Boundaries are a fruit of submitting to God’s will, and He will enable us to make godly choices.